How the Donation Process Works

 - Gift of Life later provides the donor’s family with basic information about the recipients of their loved one's gift or gifts.

-In some instances, donation can occur with a patient who is not brain dead but has no hope for recovery.
-With the family’s consent, machine support is withdrawn and a doctor pronounces that the heart has stopped and the patient has died.
+In some instances, donation can occur with a patient who, although not brain dead, is severely brain injured and has no hope for recovery.
+The family makes the decision to end life-sustaining measures, the machine support is withdrawn and shortly after the heart stops a doctor pronounces that the patient has died.
 Organs may then be recovered quickly for transplantation.
 This process is known as donation after circulatory death.

 The organ donation process may take about 24-36 hours.